PhaserEditor2D/phaser-asset-pack-hashing/README.md

 $ phaser-asset-pack-hashing -r path/to/game/dist/
 ```

-It will scan the `path/to/game/dist` folder for Asset Pack files and modify them.
+It scans the `path/to/game/dist` folder for Asset Pack files and modify them.

-That's important to highlight that this tool should be applied to the distribution build of your game.
+It is important to highlight that this tool should be applied to the distribution build of your game.
 You should not modify the Pack Files of your working sources.

 For enabling the replacement of the Asset Pack files URL in the JavaScript code, use the `--js` (alias `-j`) option: